Top Baltimore Attractions

 Helicopter tours of Baltimore, Washington, DC, and Annapolis.

 This state-of-the-art national and regional performing and visual arts venue is located at Morgan State University, offering one of the region’s best entertainment values.

 Visit the Federal-style house, home (1808) to the first American-born Catholic saint, St. Elizabeth Ann Seton, and the historic chapel of our nation’s first Catholic seminary (1791).
 Free parking; individual and group tours available daily.

 This true golf and entertainment destination offers a challenging 18-hole public course.
 The Grille Pub, among the area’s most popular restaurants, offers fabulous cuisine and relaxing ambience ideal for outings, meetings and events; just 2 miles from I-95.

 Maryland’s finest example of a Georgian country estate and Baltimore’s oldest house was the home of Charles Carroll, Barrister.
 This National Historic Landmark, filled with original family furnishings, depicts the grand style of 18th-century living.
 Free parking.
 Rental Facility - Mount Clare Stable.

-Where Arnold Palmer secured his second win on the Professional Golf Tour, is tournament test and is a favorite for players looking for the challenge of a classic design.
+This course is where Arnold Palmer secured his second win on the Professional Golf Tour, and is a favorite for players looking for a challenge of a classic design.